tomm4y/killawormlol/README.md

 How to run program + see game:

-1. Located inside the "executable" folder is the "projecto.exe" file which can be ran
+1. Located inside the "executable" folder is the "projecto.exe" file which can be ran (only Windows)

 Controls are WASD for movement and spacebar for rolling and left mouse click for attacking.